on October 14, 2021 (last modified on April 20, 2022) • 6 minute read

 Variation: Bar Chart combined with Line Chart

 Are you an executive responsible for top line revenue?
-Then you know exactly what data you need to see and how you want it displayed, and you want it up-to-date, and you want it now.
-A dashboard should give you exactly that, and each chart should answer the most important question about the most important metrics.
+Then you know exactly what data you need to see from your business dashboard software and how you want it displayed, and you want it up-to-date, and you want it now.
+A business dashboard should give you exactly that, and each chart should answer the most important question about the most important metrics.

 “Are we on target relative to our goal?”